gorbash1370/rename-packt-vids/README.md

 # Intro rename_packt_vids
 This is a simple script, written in 'Novice Python', to perform the fairly niche task of renaming Packt video course files according to the module (series) and episode title.

 Packt video course files are named formulaically: `video1_2.mp4` is (Series / Module 1, Episode 2).
-This script will rename files `S01 Mobile Devices - E02 Laptop Hardware and Components.mp4`.
-This use of `Sxx` and `Exx` is designed to feed into [whisper_wrapper](www.github.com/gorbash1370/whisper_wrapper) which will automatically detect `S01` and `E02` to populate the header fields in the transcript.
+This script will rename files in this format: `S01 Mobile Devices - E02 Laptop Hardware and Components.mp4`.
+This use of `Sxx` and `Exx` is designed to feed into [whisper_wrapper](www.github.com/gorbash1370/whisper_wrapper) which will automatically detect `S01` and `E02` to populate the header fields in the transcript from the audio or video file name.

 [![Before and After](https://github.com/gorbash1370/rename_packt_vids/blob/main/misc/before_after_smaller.png)](https://github.com/gorbash1370/rename_packt_vids/blob/main/misc/before_after_large.png)